 15. Miradouro Boca do Vento

 On the same side of the river as the Cristo Rei, in what is called by locals Margem Sul, you can escape from the crowds of tourists and enjoy some peace.
 As you get off the boat in Cacilhas, walk along the river to the right.
 You will pass some cute (and pricey) restaurants exploiting the view and finally reach a small and peaceful garden, Jardim Boca do Vento.
-Already from here, you can just lay on the grass and look across the river at colorful Lisbon, the only sound the constant vibration of the cars crossing the bridge in the background.
+Already from here, you can just lie on the grass and look across the river at colorful Lisbon, the only sound the constant vibration of the cars crossing the bridge in the background.

 For a view from a higher point, check out Miradouro Boca do Vento.
 There is an elevator that will take you up, open daily from 8 am to 12 am.